jason-nyansa/voyance-siem-syslog-agent/README.md

 marshalling.
 2. Implement an "API fetch" class by extending `ApiPaginatedFetch`.
 There are a number of methods that need to be overridden and you can look into how `IoTOutlierListFetch` is done for an example.
+Each API fetch will need to have a corresponding `${apiEndpoint}.graphql` file containing the query.
 The API data will be fetched page by page and marshalled into the POJO classes.
 API elements will be emitted to the output adapter (currently Syslog).
 3. Add the new API fetch handle to `VoyanceSiemSyslogAgent.AllAvailableApiFetches`, now users can